mongodb/mongo-php-driver/CONTRIBUTING.md

 include in a bundled build.

 These variables should each have a shell command in a preceding comment, which should be run to regenerate that particular list of source files.
+Each command may be run manually or `scripts/update-submodule-sources.php` may be used to update all variables.
 In the event that either libmongoc or libbson introduce a new source directory, that will need to be manually added (follow prior art).

 #### Update package dependencies